-- Policy 4.2.1 Complete Road Systems shall be constructed by the Developer to the satisfaction of the Municipal District of Rocky View. - Policy 4.2.2 Emergency (or secondary) access shall be provided until such time as a direct link occurs with adjacent road networks to the satisfaction of the Municipality. - Policy 4.2.3 No Development Permit will be issued until a Development Agreement has been entered into. and the required Road System has been constructed and received a Construction Completion Certificate (C.C.C.). - Policy 4.2.4 The Developer will construct and maintain the roadways and associated infrastructure until such time as an FAC is issued by the Municipality. - Policy 4.2.5 All intersectional upgrades shall be constructed by the Developer to the satisfaction of the Municipal District of Rocky View and Alberta Transportation. - Policy 4.2.6 The exact location of road approaches and lot accesses may be deferred to the Development Permit stage. - Policy 4.2.7 A Transportation Off-Site Levy shall be paid by the Developer to the Municipality in accordance with the Transportation OSL Bylaw, as amended. - Policy 4.2.8 The Municipal District of Rocky View's Infrastructure Recovery Policy will apply.
+- Policy 4.2.1 Complete Road Systems shall be constructed by the Developer to the satisfaction of the Municipal District of Rocky View. - Policy 4.2.2 Emergency (or secondary) access shall be provided until such time as a direct link occurs with adjacent road networks to the satisfaction of the Municipality. - Policy 4.2.3 No Development Permit will be issued until a Development Agreement has been entered into. and the required Road System has been constructed and received a Construction Completion Certificate (C.C.C.).
+A Construction Completion Certificate (C.C.C.) will be required as a Prior to Occupancy condition of the Development Permit. - Policy 4.2.4 The Developer will construct and maintain the roadways and associated infrastructure until such time as an FAC is issued by the Municipality. - Policy 4.2.5 All intersectional upgrades shall be constructed by the Developer to the satisfaction of the Municipal District of Rocky View and Alberta Transportation. - Policy 4.2.6 The exact location of road approaches and lot accesses may be deferred to the Development Permit stage. - Policy 4.2.7 A Transportation Off-Site Levy shall be paid by the Developer to the Municipality in accordance with the Transportation OSL Bylaw, as amended. - Policy 4.2.8 The Municipal District of Rocky View's Infrastructure Recovery Policy will apply.